AngelosFikias0/Resource_Management_System/RMS-Code/frontend/README.md

-# EfficienCity - Resource Management System
+# EfficienCity - Resource Management System: Frontend

 > A modern React/TypeScript application for municipal resource management with role-based interfaces for citizens, municipal employees, and system administrators.